piyush-naggit/genai-rag-lss/README.md

      ```

 5. **Installing Packages**:
-   - After installing Python and pip on Windows, you can install the required packages by running the following command in your terminal or Command Prompt: Run:
+   - After installing Python and pip on Windows, you can install the required packages by running the following command in your terminal or Command Prompt:
      ```shell
      pip install streamlit langchain langchain-community openai wikipedia chromadb tiktoken
      ```